 • Tasting Notes: On the palate, Malbec is full-bodied, with firm tannins and moderate acidity.
 Its bold flavors of dark fruits are often enhanced by hints of chocolate, coffee, and spice, making it a rich and satisfying wine.

-Malbec’s approachable flavor profile and striking visual appeal have contributed to its global popularity, particularly in regions where consumers prefer bold, easy-drinking reds.
+Malbec’s approachable profile and visual drama have built its global fanbase quickly, especially in markets where consumers favour bold, easy-drinking reds over restrained, cerebral styles.

 Pinot Noir vs Malbec: Storage

-Each varietal has specific storage needs, influenced by its structure, acidity, and tannin content, which affect its aging potential and ultimate market value.
+Each varietal has specific storage requirements tied to its structure, acidity, and tannin levels, all of which influence aging potential and what the bottle can ultimately command on the secondary market.

 Pinot Noir Storage

-Pinot Noir is a delicate wine that benefits significantly from careful storage.
-Its high acidity and lower tannin levels make it sensitive to fluctuations in temperature and humidity, but these same characteristics also give it remarkable aging potential, particularly when produced in premium regions like Burgundy.
+Pinot Noir is a sensitive wine that rewards careful storage.
+Its high acidity and lower tannins make it vulnerable to temperature swings and humidity fluctuations, but those same qualities are also what give it remarkable aging potential, particularly from top Burgundy producers.

 • Optimal Storage Conditions: Pinot Noir should be stored at a consistent temperature of 50-55°F (10-13°C), with humidity levels around 65-75% to prevent cork drying.